Cold Email for Real Estate Agents: Templates That Convert

 - [Address] — their current property

-Template 5: The First-Time Homebuyer Education (For Renters)
+Template 5: The First-Time Homebuyer Education (for renters)

 Subject: Renting vs. buying in [Neighborhood Name] — 2026 math